MetaCubeX/mihomo/README.md

 ## Wiki

-Documentation and configuring examples are available on [wiki](https://github.com/MetaCubeX/Clash.Meta/wiki) and [Clash.Meta Wiki](https://docs.metacubex.one/).
+Documentation and configuring examples are available on [Clash.Meta Wiki](https://clash-meta.wiki).

 ## Build